Eggs & Dairy

 The most reliable workflow is to choose one method and repeat it: weigh the food, choose the matching raw, cooked, dry, drained, or packaged entry, then log oils, sauces, toppings, sides, and drinks separately.
 This avoids the most common protein tracking error, which is accidentally counting a prepared meal as if it were a plain serving of plain cow's milk.

-Common Mistakes with Milk
+Common Mistakes with Cow Milk

-Most mistakes with Milk are not about the protein number itself; they are about matching the wrong food form, ignoring preparation, or forgetting the extra ingredients that travel with the serving.
+Most mistakes with Cow Milk are not about the protein number itself; they are about matching the wrong food form, ignoring preparation, or forgetting the extra ingredients that travel with the serving.
 Avoid these issues before comparing your intake against a daily target from the protein calculator.

 - Using a generic plain cow's milk entry when the actual food is cooked, raw, flavored, breaded, sweetened, packed in oil, or from a specific brand.

-- Counting Milk as the entire meal even when the real calorie load comes from oil, dressing, sauce, bread, rice, tortillas, cheese, nuts, or toppings.
+- Counting Cow Milk as the entire meal even when the real calorie load comes from oil, dressing, sauce, bread, rice, tortillas, cheese, nuts, or toppings.

 - Estimating by eye instead of weighing the first few times.
 A small portion change can move the meal by 5-15 g of protein or by a few hundred calories for calorie-dense foods.